 I use a psychoanalytic psychotherapy approach in my clinical work.
 This theoretical model is based on psychoanalytic theory and technique but varies in its length and frequency.
-I do believe that symptoms we face are meaningful communication of unknown and often unknowable origin.
-I approach my patients as whole people with unique histories and problems who deserve in-depth individualized assessment and clinical care.
+Symptoms we face might be viewed as meaningful communication of unknown and unknowable origin,while patients are viewed as people with unique histories and problems who deserve in-depth individualized assessment and clinical care rather then pathologies reduced to a cookie cutter approach.

-I believe that what makes us unique is our ability to feel: i.e. engage our thoughts about internal or external affective stimuli and transform them into something of emotional significance.
+I believe that what makes us unique is our ability to feel, that is, engage our: i.e. engage our thoughts about internal or external affective stimuli and transform them into something of emotional significance.
 Often thoughts are privileged over feelings.
 Thoughts have emotional consequences and the two should work in concert.
 We will focus on the present and address your problems in living and relating as they manifest in the clinical situation.

 Unlike many other therapies that promise symptom relief, but fails short of producing long lasting changes, psychoanalytic psychotherapy creates cessation of suffering through lasting internal changes.